ForgeEssentials/ForgeEssentials/README.md

 =====
 Minecraft: 1.4.5b (yes, a patch to 1.4.5)
 MCP: 7.23
-Forge: #426 (Version fixes "malformed property" error in group.cfg)
+Forge: #445 (Version completely revamps vanilla packages)

 Get the mentioned Forge and MCP, and decompile (using install.cmd/sh).
 Once you have a working Forge workspace, pull the repo into that MCP folder.

 Downloads
 =========